When I set out to discipline my mind, one of my commitments was to say the following 6 simple prayers, and to say them daily:

-If you want to commit to the spiritual journey, it is essential to have a daily spiritual practice – one that becomes so regular, such a habit of prayer that if you miss it, you feel something is wrong, and you seek out your practice once again.
+If you want to commit to the spiritual journey, it is essential to have a daily spiritual practice – one that becomes so regular that if you miss it, you feel something is wrong, and you seek out your practice once again.

 In a time of great turmoil, daily prayers were a significant part of my daily spiritual practice.
 Prayers continue to be an important part of my spiritual journey of healing.

 Move to read a list of prayers and advice on how to pray.